James51332/Papaya/README.md

 # Papaya

 ![Papaya Banner](/resources/branding/Banner.png)

 Papaya is my attempt at a modern, straight-forward game engine.
 It's built in C++17 and largely inspired by TheCherno/Hazel and Godot.
 I have worked on about a dozen different attemts at game engines however this one has the cleanest codebase, is the easiest to read, and has the most thought put into it!

 ## Roadmap

 There aren't many features right now but the goal will be to have a full framework for creating a game from start to finish using one codebase.
 The goal is to support Windows, macOS, x11 Linux Systems, iOS, and Android.
 I wouldn't even say there are any real features yet.
 You can just create a window and use OpenGL function calls on macOS.
+Here is the trello board for the project: https://trello.com/b/225yK9yq/papaya

 ## Building